 James Brown set the standard for dynamic live performance in American music.
-Inspired by preachers in the black church, Brown started out singing in gospel quartets.
+Inspired by preachers in the Black church, Brown started out singing in gospel quartets.
 As the "Godfather of Soul," he transmuted gospel into secular music centered in the emotional conduit of the soul singer.
 As "the hardest working man in show business," Brown turned ballads into virtuosic theatrical turns—falling hard on his knees, busting into splits and half spins, popping the mike to the floor and back, each move ratcheting up the song’s emotional intensity.
-As "Soul Brother No. 1," Brown acted as a cultural leader, writing hit songs calling for racial pride.
+As "Soul Brother No. 1," Brown acted as a cultural leader, writing hit songs calling for Black pride.
 As a progenitor of funk music, Brown with his band created a stripped-down, rhythmically driven aesthetic that has influenced world music from reggae to Afrobeat.
 Much of popular music since the 1960s comes through James Brown’s moves and grooves.
 Hip-hop is unimaginable without him.